 Before going into details on the types of bandwidth limitation (per-stream limitation and shared limitation), there are some points to keep in mind:

-• The bandwidth limitation can be mixed with other filters, notably HTTP compression.
-Depending on the order of the filters, the result will be different.
-You can choose to enable the compression first or not, but it must be done explicitly, ordering your filter directives.
+The bandwidth limitation can be mixed with other filters, notably HTTP compression.
+Depending on the order of those filters, the result will be different.
+You can choose to enable the compression first or not, but it must be done explicitly, ordering your

 Per-stream Bandwidth Limitation